The Best Pumpkin Patch in Every State

 The Fall Harvest Festival is a beloved local tradition held just one weekend in October.
 Help press apples for fresh cider, learn to make candles in Old West style and try your aim at the gourd land and BB shooting-range.
 Halloween lovers should be sure to catch the Haunted Hollow: “The Haunted Hollow was the best-haunted attraction I have EVER been to!!!” says one happy reviewer.
 “I … couldn’t believe how suspenseful [it was].
 I told my friend it’s like the difference between a gory slasher flick and a Hitchcock movie.
 Instead of jumping out and getting screamed at, everything is very subtle and the suspense builds beautifully.”
 (And go back to the Heritage Center in the spring for Baby Animal days!)

 Vermont: Parker Family Farm in Williston

 People go to Parker Farm as much for the small-batch fudge (made with Vermont maple syrup) as they do for the beautiful varieties of special pumpkins.
-Be sure to try the Pumpkin Spice Fudge, made with the farm’s own pumpkins and traditional pie spices.
-Don’t miss these savory pumpkin recipes.
+Be sure to try the Pumpkin Spice Fudge, made with the farm’s own pumpkins and traditional pie spices, or try making one of these savory pumpkin recipes.